michael-hoffman-26/simple-python-server/Docs Work Item 1/tablesModel.md

 * **Truck-to-Package**: One truck can carry many packages, but each package belongs to only one truck.
 * **Delayed Shipments**: A truck with a **`delivery_day`** of tomorrow indicates that packages have been deferred, and the shipment will be processed the next day.
 * **Handling Capacity**: If the truck’s current load does not meet the **80% threshold**, the remaining packages are marked for **delay**.

 ---

+Absolutely!
+Here's a short, clear paragraph you can add to your `README.md` under a new section called **Error Handling**:

+---

+## Error Handling

+The system includes validation and error-handling logic to ensure data integrity and operational stability:

+* **Input Validation**: All dimensions (`length`, `width`, `height`) must be positive numbers.
+Database-level `CHECK` constraints enforce this.
+* **Missing or Invalid Fields**: If required fields are missing or invalid in any request (e.g., negative dimensions), the request is rejected with an appropriate error message.
+* **Truck Assignment Failures**: If no truck can accommodate the given packages (either due to insufficient capacity or inability to meet the 80% fill threshold), the packages are deferred and scheduled for the next delivery day.
+* **Database Constraints**: Foreign key constraints ensure that only valid truck IDs can be assigned to packages, and a package can only be assigned once.

+This approach ensures both backend integrity and meaningful feedback for users or calling systems.

+---